Giving

 Fouss served overseas during World War II, and became quartermaster in Manila in the Philippines.
 He was in charge of dispensing equipment for the war effort, including clothes, food and truck parts for the Army.

 After returning home from the war, he opened a store on Market Street in Parkersburg called Fort Pitt Shoes.
-During his years at Fort Pitt Shoes, he noticed children whose families couldn't afford to buy shoes.
+During that time, he saw children whose families couldn't afford to buy shoes and he often provided shoes to the families through trades for fresh eggs, bacon, or other arrangements.
 It became his lifelong ambition to provide shoes for these children.

 When Grand Central Mall opened in 1972, Fouss opened Ford Shoes.
 He retired in 1983, and during his 46 years, he only missed a few days of work!
 After retirement, Fouss started woodworking.
 He made hundreds of items, including bowls, lamps, candlesticks, kitchen cabinets and arts and crafts pieces.